-- 3a Complete the sentences in your notebook with the gerund or infinitive form of the verbs given. - 1 Plan your time at the start to make sure that you have enough time (finish) the exam. - 2 (start) the exam before you have read all the questions can be a bad idea. - 3 We suggest (take) more than one pen or pencil into the exam. - 4 Don't write too fast or carelessly.
-You risk (create) a bad impression. - 5 Think about (leave) yourself time (check) your work before you hand it in. - 6 Avoid (write) your opinion unless the question specifically asks for it. - 7 When a question involves (answer) two or more different parts, make sure you answer them all. - 8 Check that you know how many questions you need (complete) because sometimes not all questions are obligatory. - 9 Attempt (answer) all the questions that are obligatory.
+3a Complete the sentences in your notebook with the gerund or infinitive form of the verbs given.

+- 1 Plan your time at the start to make sure that you have enough time to finish (finish) the exam. - (start) the exam before you have read all the questions can be Starting a bad idea. - 3 We suggest taking (take) more than one pen or pencil into the exam. - 4 Don't write too fast or carelessly.
+You risk creating (create) a bad impression. - Think about leaving (leave) yourself time to check work before you hand it in. - writing (write) your opinion unless the question specifically asks for it. - When a question involves answering (answer) two or more different parts, make sure you answer them all. - 8 Check that you know how many questions you need to complete (complete) because sometimes not all questions are obligatory. - 9 Attempt to answer (answer) all the questions that are obligatory.